MY474 Applied Machine Learning for Social Science (weeks 8-10)

 Computational Methods for PhD Students

-Topics: Version control with Git and GitHub, Python fundamentals up to classes and inheritance, algorithmic complexity, tabular data processing, visualisation, textual data and natural language processing (with a focus on large language models and applications to economics research), web scraping, obtaining data from web APIs, local and cloud databases, cloud computing, project and code organisation.
-All topics are illustrated through code examples and exercises in Jupyter notebooks.
-An optional day can be added to discuss fundamentals in statistical machine learning and deep learning with further code examples in Python.
+Topics: Version control with Git and GitHub, Python fundamentals up to classes and inheritance, algorithmic complexity, tabular data processing, visualisation, textual data and introduction to large language models for economics research, web scraping, web APIs, local and cloud databases, cloud computing, project and code organisation.
+All topics are illustrated with code examples and exercises in Jupyter notebooks.

 To obtain a more detailed outline, please get in touch.